Tim Anderson Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.41 team ERA ranks 19th among all MLB pitching staffs.
+- The Tigers have the 19th-ranked team ERA across all MLB pitching staffs (4.36).

-- Tigers pitchers combine to rank 23rd in baseball in home runs surrendered (63 total, 1.3 per game).
+- Tigers pitchers combine to rank 23rd in baseball in home runs allowed (64 total, 1.3 per game).

-- In his last outing on Saturday against the Washington Nationals, the right-hander went five innings, allowing three earned runs while surrendering five hits.
+- His last time out came on Sunday against the Washington Nationals, when the left-hander went two innings, surrendering six earned runs while allowing 10 hits.

-- The 27-year-old has an ERA of 4.60, with 6.9 strikeouts per nine innings, in three games this season.
-Opponents are batting .203 against him.
+- In nine games this season, the 25-year-old has an ERA of 7.45, with 7.2 strikeouts per nine innings.
+Opponents are batting .304 against him.

 © 2023 Data Skrive.
 All rights reserved.